-- (32) % Change in "Gross Revenue" "Gross Revenue" means, for any specified period, all revenue of Sagamore for a specified period, determined on a consolidated basis under GAAP.
+- (39) "Change in "Gross Revenue" "Gross Revenue" means, for any specified period, all revenue of Sagamore for a specified period, determined on a consolidated basis under GAAP.
 Gross revenues of any new division or any acquired business will be excluded from the definition of "Gross Revenue" until the first fiscal year that begins after 12 calendar months following the effective date of the acquisition of the acquired business.
 In addition, the gross revenues from any business that is sold, transferred or otherwise assigned to a non-affiliated person will be excluded from "Gross Revenue" for the fiscal year in which it is being calculated and any comparison year utilized in calculating the percentage change in gross revenues.
-Sagamore's "% change in Gross Revenue" is subject to a collar of (plus or minus) 6%. - (33) The Distribution from Sagamore reset for the first time beginning in 2024.
-Therefore, there was no estimated change to the performance metric based on 2021 or 2022 financial results or an ECR disclosed for Sagamore's fiscal 2021 as the transaction closed in 2022.
+Sagamore's "% change in Gross Revenue" is subject to a collar of (plus or minus) 6%. - (40) The Distribution from Sagamore reset for the first time beginning in 2024.
+Therefore, there was no estimated change to the performance metric based on 2022 financial results.